The #1 Misconception About Tinnitus

 Your Brain Becomes Hardwired for Tinnitus

-In the brain’s attention network, the tinnitus sound gains ‘salience’, meaning that the brain categorizes it as a critical piece of information that cannot be ignored.
-If someone says, “just ignore it”, it’s impossible because it’s no longer a conscious decision.
-The attention center has been hardwired to notice the tinnitus.
+In the brain's attention network, the tinnitus sound gains ‘salience’, meaning that the brain categorizes it as a critical piece of information that cannot be ignored.
+It's impossible to “just ignore it” because it's no longer a conscious decision.
+The attention center becomes hardwired to notice the tinnitus.

 Tinnitus also gets hardwired in the fear center.
 When this neural network gets activated, the ringing becomes coupled with the ‘fight or flight’ response and triggers alarm bells in the brain.
-We don’t feel “fear” per se, but rather annoyance, distress, and anxiety.
-It puts us on edge.
+We don't feel “fear” per se, but rather hypervigilance, distress, and anxiety.

 The #1 Misconception in Tinnitus Treatment